childsb/glusterfs-hadoop-docs/Configuration.markdown

 ## Deployment Architecture ##

-The deployment process involves initially installing and configuring GlusterFS on a cluster of servers, building your trusted storage pool and creating your gluster volume.
-Once that has been done you need to set the following appropriate parameters on the gluster volume to ensure consistency across the namespace: gluster volume set HadoopVol quick-read off gluster volume set HadoopVol cluster.eager-lock on gluster volume set HadoopVol performance.stat-prefetch off
+1) The deployment process involves initially installing and configuring GlusterFS on a cluster of servers, building your trusted storage pool and creating your gluster volume.
+Once that has been done you need to set the following appropriate parameters on the gluster volume to ensure consistency across the namespace.
+This example assumes your Gluster volume is called "HadoopVol":

-Mount appropriately

-Installing the FUSE patch and Java

-Install Hadoop.
-Tarball Option
+gluster volume set HadoopVol quick-read off gluster volume set HadoopVol cluster.eager-lock on gluster volume set HadoopVol performance.stat-prefetch off

+2) Once the GlusterFS volume is appropriately configured one needs to install the FUSE Kernel patch on every node within the storage pool.
+This patch resolves a current issue with Linux whereby the inode cache becomes stale and causes namespace consistency issue in parallel environments.
+We are working on providing a link to the RPM download.
+Since this is a Kernel patch, it is required that you reboot after installing it.

+3) Install Oracle Java 1.6

+4) Mount the Gluster volume to /mnt/glusterfs on every node within the trusted storage pool.
+Please note that this is a specialized mount command that sets the attribute and entry timeouts to zero.
+This is also required for namespace consistency and related to the FUSE patch.
+It is recommended that you take measures to ensure the mount is persisted upon reboot.

+glusterfs --attribute-timeout=0 --entry-timeout=0 --volfile-id=/HadoopVol --volfile-server=<HOST_NAME> /mnt/glusterfs

+5) Install Hadoop

 **For Hadoop 1.x:**
 * Install a TaskTracker on every node within your Trusted Storage Pool.